Fostering Women's Economic Empowerment

 Gender parity is not only a fundamental human right but also a fantastic economic opportunity for countries.
 It is now well-documented that working women contribute significantly to the growth of their national economies.
 With women in MENA countries increasingly well-educated and skilled, their stronger participation in employment, entrepreneurship and public life could substantially accelerate economic growth in the region.

-OECD data estimates that the impact of discrimination in laws, attitudes and practices costs the MENA region a staggering USD 575 billion.Clearly, boosting women’s economic empowerment in the MENA region is not only the right thing to do but also the smart thing to do for sustainable and inclusive growth.
+The OECD 's Social Institutions and Gender Index (SIGI) estimates that the impact of discrimination in laws, social norms and practices costs the MENA region a staggering USD 14 billion (USD 2,738 per capita).
+Changing laws and changing minds to boost women’s economic empowerment in the MENA region is not only the right thing to do but also the smart thing to do for sustainable and inclusive growth.

 All countries of the MENA region have committed to achieving the Sustainable Development Goals.
 This commitment represents an important opportunity for the region to accelerate action on gender equality and women’s empowerment.